Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Review
+In this lab, you will complete the following tasks:
+- Created an AKS cluster
+- Connected to the cluster
+- Deployed the application
+- Tested the application

 ## You have successfully completed the lab.